U.S. Steel shares plummet amid questions over the fate of its merger with Nippon Steel

 U.S. Steel shares plunged on Wednesday as Wall Street questioned whether its $14.1 billion deal with Japan's Nippon Steel is at risk of derailing.

-Shares of U.S. Steel plunged as much as 25% in afternoon trading after the Washington Post reported President Joe Biden is preparing to formally block the proposed acquisition.
-As of 2:35 p.m., shares of U.S. Steel were down $7.12, or 20%, to $28.48.
+Shares of U.S. Steel plunged as much as 25% in afternoon trading and were briefly halted after the Washington Post reported President Joe Biden is preparing to formally block the proposed acquisition.
+As of 3:10 p.m., shares of U.S. Steel were down $6.50, or 18%, to $29.10.

 The White House downplayed the Washington Post report, which cited three people familiar with the president's plans.
-In a statement, it cited a process of review by the Committee on Foreign Investments in the United States, or CFIUS, a panel chaired by the Treasury Secretary.
+In a statement, it cited a process by the Committee on Foreign Investments in the United States, or CFIUS, which is chaired by the Treasury secretary.
+CFIUS is reviewing the deal for potential national security concerns, and could advise against the merger.
+The Justice Department is also looking into possible antitrust issues.

 "CFIUS hasn't transmitted a recommendation to the President, and that's the next step in this process," a White House official stated.